lucifer1708/mason-flutter/README.md

-# mason
+# Mason

-A new Flutter project.
+A new Flutter Project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Flutter Project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)